redBorder/redborder-documentation/docs/index.md

 The documentation sections are as follows:

-- **Guides**: covering specific ways to configure and use RedBorder.
 - **Manager**: detailed information on different aspects of the RedBorder manager.
 - **Proxy**: detailed information on the RedBorder proxy.
 - **IPS**: detailed information on the RedBorder IPS.
-- **Release notes**: information about RedBorder releases, updates, and versions.
+- **Guides**: covering specific ways to configure and use RedBorder.

 ### Using search